MicrosoftDocs/win32/desktop-src/shell/schema-library-property.md

 ## Remarks

-The requirements for the <canonical-name&gt; element match the requirements for Windows Search and the Windows property system.
+The requirements for the <canonical-name> element match the requirements for Windows Search and the Windows property system.
 The string must be of type canonical-type.

 ## Related topics